There’s a great song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 START SMALL AND IMPROVE YOUR MEMBER ONBOARDING FROM THERE

-If this is an area of opportunity within your organization, the best place to start is to have someone on your team sign up as a member.
+A good place to start is to have someone on your team sign up as a member.

 Then take note of what is received, in what order, and the timing of each communication.